anarhasanov/2018-kaggle-survey-analysis/README.md

 1. To establish a view of what is going on in the Data Scientist field.
 2. In particular, compare respondents coming from Business discipline with others

+This analysis was also made over Kaggle kernel.
+See link here [](https://www.kaggle.com/hasanlianar/switchers-from-business-discipline-vs-others)

 ### About Survey